geoschem/GCHP/docs/source/user-guide/downloading.rst

 citable.
 You can find the list of past and present GCHP releases `here
 <https://github.com/geoschem/GCHP/releases>`_.

-Alternatively you may clone the GCHP repository, checkout the version you are interested in, and then checkout the git submodules.
-If you know that you will use an older version of GCHP this method will save time.
+If you wish to use an older version of GCHP then you can checkout a version tag and then update the git submodules.
+Here is an example of downloading and checking out version 14.2.1:

 .. code-block:: console

-   gcuser:~$ git clone https://github.com/geoschem/GCHP.git GCHP gcuser:~$ git tag                   # browse available version tags gcuser:~$ git checkout tags/14.2.1
+   gcuser:~$ git clone https://github.com/geoschem/GCHP.git GCHP gcuser:~$ git tag                   # browse available version tags gcuser:~$ git checkout tags/14.2.1 gcuser:~$ git submodule update --init --recursive

 Before continuing, it is worth checking that the source code was retrieved correctly.
 Run :command:`git status` to check that there are